tianyuduan/JS30/PrototypalInheritance/prototype.md

-# what is a prototype?
+# What is a prototype?  & understanding prototype inheritance

 > When a function is created in JavaScript, JavaScript engine adds a prototype property to the function.